kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ## The generalized filename parser

-The revised file for parsing a filename into its components therefore needs to be augmented with these tests if it is to be general and robust.
+The revised file for parsing a filename into its components therefore needs to be augmented with these tests if it is to be robust and general.
 Note also that if no input is given, there can be no meaningful output.
-The file [`parsefilename.sh`]({attach}scripts/parsefilename.sh) embodies the improvements we have discussed and is available for completeness.
+The file [`parsefilename.sh`]({attach}scripts/parsefilename.sh) embodies the improvements we have discussed and is available here for completeness.

+## Prettifying non-standard filenames

-We have now concluded the first part of processing a filename, and are ready to proceed to the second part, which is prettifying a filename.
-Although filenames with spaces, tabs, and and non-alphanumeric characters can be processed in Linux, the natural etiquette in file naming is not to use such characters.
-But what happens if we are bequeathed with files having such names?
+We have now concluded the first part of processing a filename, and are ready to proceed to the second part, which is [prettifying](https://www.thefreedictionary.com/prettifying) a filename.
+Although filenames containing spaces, tabs, and and non-alphanumeric characters can be processed in Linux---when enclosed by single quotes---the natural etiquette in Linux file naming is not to use such non-standard characters.

+But what happens if we are bequeathed files having such names?
 Renaming them one-by-one by hand will be laborious and even impractical.
-How do we automate the renaming of such files with filenames that are Linux-friendly?
+How may we automate the renaming of such files---to result in filenames that are meaningful as well as Linux-friendly?
 That is what will occupy us for the rest of this blog.

-## Filenames: cacophony to harmony
+## From cacophony to harmony

 The file naming convention in Linux is that there will be no spaces or other non-alphanumeric characters, _except for the underscore_ character `_` in a filename.
-This is because spaces are used as field separators to break up a string into its components: something known as [_word splitting_](https://mywiki.wooledge.org/WordSplitting?highlight=%28spaces%29%7C%28word%29%7C%28splitting%29).
+This is because spaces are used as input field separators (IFS) to break up a string into its components: something known as [_word splitting_](https://mywiki.wooledge.org/WordSplitting?highlight=%28spaces%29%7C%28word%29%7C%28splitting%29) [@wordsplitting].

 But not all files respect this nomenclature of alphanumeric plus underscore characters alone.
 What if you encountered a file named so: `El??Condor   _Pasa%^!.mp3`.
 How would you sanitize it into something that could be easily processed by Linux when supplied as an argument?

-This set me developing a simple script to convert all non-compatible characters into acceptable characters so that the end result would be a sanitized, Linux-compatible filename.
-Here is my thought process as an algorith:
+This set me developing a simple script to convert all non-compatible characters into acceptable characters so that the end result would be a sanitized, Linux-compatible filename that still retained its meaning.
+Here is my thought process as an algorithm:

 #.
 Replace all non-standard characters with dashes `-`.
 #.
+Replace consecutive spaces, or other non-alphanumeric characters, by a _single_ dash.
+#.
 Retain underscores, `_`, unchanged.
-#.
-Multiple instances of spaces,or visible characters, will be replaced by a _single_ dash.

-The standard and most obvious way to do this was by using regular expressions and a tool such as [`sed`](https://www.grymoire.com/Unix/Sed.html) or [`perl`](https://perldoc.perl.org/perlretut).
-I also realized that the [POSIX character classes](https://www.regular-expressions.info/posixbrackets.html) such as `[:space:]`, `[:blank:]`, `[:punct:]` held the key to concisely including all characters that needed to be substituted with dashes.
-And that was the trajectory I took at the start.
+The standard and most obvious way to do this is by using regular expressions and a tool such as [`sed`](https://www.grymoire.com/Unix/Sed.html) or [`awk`](https://tldp.org/LDP/abs/html/awk.html) or [`perl`](https://perldoc.perl.org/perlretut).
+Moreover, the [POSIX character classes](https://www.regular-expressions.info/posixbrackets.html) such as `[:space:]`, `[:blank:]`, `[:punct:]` hold the key to concisely including all characters that need to be substituted with dashes.
+This was the trajectory I followed initially.

 ## Using `sed` to sanitize a filename